davidmolina/davidmolina.github.io/now.md

 permalink: /now/

 ---
+> Novelist Toni Morrison on invention: "If there's a book that you want to read, but it hasn't been written yet, then you must write it.
+The same is true of any endeavor: if the solution you seek doesn't exist, create it."

 This is a snapshot of what I’m focused on right now.
 Structured loosely around a [simple reporting quadrant](https://davidcmolina.com/2023/12/04/reporting-quadrant/) I’ve used over time.